leesmith/decent_authentication/README.md

 # Decent Authentication
 [![Build Status](https://travis-ci.org/leesmith/decent_authentication.svg?branch=master)](https://travis-ci.org/leesmith/decent_authentication) [![Code Climate](https://codeclimate.com/github/leesmith/decent_authentication/badges/gpa.svg)](https://codeclimate.com/github/leesmith/decent_authentication) [![Test Coverage](https://codeclimate.com/github/leesmith/decent_authentication/badges/coverage.svg)](https://codeclimate.com/github/leesmith/decent_authentication/coverage)

-Decent Authentication is a sample application that implements authentication in Rails 4 without the use of a third-party generator or engine.
-This is essentially a complete reproduction of [Ryan Bates' Authentication from Scratch railscast](http://railscasts.com/episodes/250-authentication-from-scratch-revised) with the addition of my RSpec test suite.
-In addition to authentication, features include rememberable cookie, password reset, and forwarding to protected routes.
+Decent Authentication is a sample application that implements authentication in Rails without the use of a third-party generator or engine.
+You might often hear the advice that you should not "Roll your own authentication" but that doesn't mean you **have** to use a gem.

-Implementations in older versions of Rails are noted in their respective git tags.
+In addition to authentication using Rails' built-in `has_secure_password` and `has_secure_token`, features include enabled/disabled user, password reset, and forwarding to protected routes.

 ## Dependencies